dustinpfister/test_angular/ejs/demos/module-directive/README.md

 * link - add custom $scope to a directive.

+* compile - I use this if I need to do something once during the angular compile phase.

 ## directives and $scope of a controller

 The new directive that I make does not get it's own scope, at least not out of the gate, instead it uses the scope of its parent element.